|MP 2.01.38||Transesophageal Endoscopic Therapies for Gastroesophageal Reflux Disease|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Due in part to the high prevalence of gastroesophageal reflux disease (GERD), there has been interest in creating a minimally invasive transesophageal therapeutic alternative to open or laparoscopic fundoplication or chronic medical therapy.
-This type of procedure may be considered natural orifice transluminal surgery (NOTES).
-Three types of procedures have been investigated:
+Due in part to the high prevalence of GERD, there has been interest in creating a minimally invasive transesophageal therapeutic alternative to open or laparoscopic fundoplication or chronic medical therapy.
+This type of procedure may be considered natural orifice transluminal surgery.
+Three types of procedures have been investigated.

-- Transesophageal endoscopic gastroplasty (gastroplication, fundoplication or transoral incisionless fundoplication [TIF]) is an outpatient procedure.
-During this procedure, suture(s) or fasteners are placed in the lower esophageal sphincter.
-The sutures/fasteners are designed to strengthen and lengthen the sphincter to decrease reflux.
+1. Transesophageal endoscopic gastroplasty (gastroplication, TIF) is an outpatient procedure.
+During this procedure, suture(s), staples, or fasteners are placed in the lower esophageal sphincter.
+The sutures/staples/fasteners are designed to strengthen and lengthen the sphincter to decrease reflux.

-- Radiofrequency (RF) energy has been used to produce submucosal thermal lesions at the gastroesophageal junction.
-(This technique has also been referred to as the Stretta procedure.
-The CSM Stretta® System [Conway Stuart] received 510(k) marketing clearance from the FDA in 2000 for general use in the electrosurgical coagulation of tissue and is specifically intended for use in the treatment of GERD.
-Stretta® is currently manufactured by Mederi Therapeutics, Greenwich, CT.)
+2. RF energy has been used to produce submucosal thermal lesions at the gastroesophageal junction.
+(This technique has also been referred to as the Stretta procedure).
 Specifically, RF energy is applied through 4 electrodes inserted into the esophageal wall at multiple sites both above and below the squamocolumnar junction.
-The mechanism of action of the thermal lesions is not precisely known but may be related to ablation of the nerve pathways responsible for sphincter relaxation or may induce a tissue-tightening effect related to heat-induced collagen contraction.
+The mechanism of action of the thermal lesions is not precisely known but may be related to ablation of the nerve pathways responsible for sphincter relaxation or may induce a tissue-tightening effect related to heat-induced collagen contraction and fibrosis.

 Endoscopic submucosal implantation of polymethylmethacrylate beads into the lower esophageal folds has also been investigated.

-Transesophageal radiofrequency to create submucosal thermal lesions of the gastroesophageal junction (i.e., the Stretta procedure) is considered investigational as a treatment of gastroesophageal reflux disease.
+Transesophageal radiofrequency to create submucosal thermal lesions of the gastroesophageal junction (ie, Stretta® procedure) is considered investigational as a treatment of gastroesophageal reflux disease.

 There is a CPT code specific to the radiofrequency procedure:

-43257: Upper gastrointestinal endoscopy including esophagus, stomach, and either the duodenum and/or jejunum, as appropriate; with delivery of thermal energy to the muscle of lower esophageal sphincter and/or gastric cardia, for treatment of gastroesophageal reflux disease.
+43257: Esophagogastroduodenoscopy, flexible, transoral; with delivery of thermal energy to the muscle of lower esophageal sphincter and/or gastric cardia, for treatment of gastroesophageal reflux disease.

-Endoscopic implantation of a prosthesis would most likely be coded using code 43219 – esophagoscopy, rigid or flexible; with insertion of plastic tube or stent – or code 43499 – unlisted procedure, esophagus.
+Endoscopic implantation of a prosthesis would most likely be coded using code 43212 – Esophagoscopy, flexible, transoral; with placement of endoscopic stent (includes pre- and postdilation and guide wire passage, when performed), code 43266 – Esophagogastroduodenoscopy, flexible, transoral; with placement of endoscopic stent (includes pre- and postdilation and guide wire passage, when performed), – or code 43499 – unlisted procedure, esophagus.

 BlueCard/National Account Issues